-- First, pour the heavy cream in a small pot and place it on the stovetop.
-Sprinkle 2 teaspoons of the gelatine powder over the cream and turn on low heat.
+- First, pour the heavy cream into a small pot and place it on the stovetop.
+Sprinkle 1 +1/2 teaspoons of the gelatine powder over the cream and turn on low heat.

-- Add the sugar and stir until the sugar and gelatin have completely dissolved, and the cream is heated through about 2 to 3 minutes.
+- Add the sugar and stir until the sugar and gelatin have completely dissolved, and the cream is heated for about 2 to 3 minutes.
 Do not bring to a boil.
-Turn off heat.
+Turn off the heat.

 - Next, place the cream cheese, vanilla extract, sour cream, lemon juice, and lemon zest into a blender.
 Blend on low speed for about 30 seconds.

 - Pop open the top of the lid on the blender and slowly pour in the hot cream mixture.
 Close the top, grab a kitchen towel, and hold down the top of the blender as you press the lowest speed for a few seconds.
 Then gradually increase its speed to the highest, and puree the mixture for about 2 minutes.
 Stop the blending and use a spatula to scrape down the sides of the blender to blend the mixture evenly.
 Blend again for an additional minute.